How can a person or organization become a part of Remake Learning?

 Where is Remake Learning?

-Remake Learning members reside in the greater Pittsburgh region, which includes the counties of Allegheny, Butler, Beaver, Westmoreland, Greene, Fayette, and Washington in Pennsylvania, as well as parts of north-central West Virginia.
+Remake Learning members reside in the greater Pittsburgh region, which includes the counties of Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Washington, and Westmoreland in Pennsylvania, as well as the counties of Brooke, Hancock, Marshall, Monongalia, Ohio, Preston, and Wetzel in West Virginia.